Troubleshooting

 • Go to Settings > Info > Firmware Version

-• More info is available in the support docs under “Firmware Release Notes”
+• More info is available in the support documentation under “Firmware Release Notes”

 How to Set Up Octopus Intelligent